 1. Video

 Some people are visual learners, and when given the choice between written content and a video they will always choose the latter.
 But it is far from the only reason to incorporate video solutions into your marketing program.
-Video is the most engaging format on social media, and it is shared far more often.
-According to Twitter, “Tweets with video attracted 10x more engagements than Tweets without video.”
+Video is the most engaging format on social media, and it is shared more often.
+88% of video marketers regard video as an important part of their overall strategy.
 And these trends apply to all social platforms, including LinkedIn.

 Then there is its flexibility.
 Video can be used and repurposed in so many ways: on your website, on social media, even at live events.
 You can even publish video blog posts—and if you need to make them more SEO friendly, simply add a transcript below the video.
 On LinkedIn and other social media platforms, you can add closed captions to make your video accessible to people who don’t have the sound turned on.